List of Question Types

 Allow your participators to select an answer from a drop-down menu.
 This is a similar format to the Multi-Choice (Single Select) question type, but may be more suitable for questions with a more substantial list of answers: e.g. country of origin.

-Display a list of items that requires the respondent to rank the options in ascending or descending order.
+Display a list of items that require the respondent to rank the options in ascending or descending order.

 Like the Opinion scale question type, participants can rate a subject or statement using a slider.

 A basic text entry box, allowing for a large amount of text to be entered.

 A smaller text box, with room for a few words or a short sentence.

 A customizable number of text boxes, which all relate to one question.
 You are able to set headings/ prompts to each box, allowing you to tackle several smaller topics concerning one subject.